LifeMap: Academic, Career and Transfer Planning

 You can use LifeMap tools to create educational, financial, transfer or career plans; connect with support services; take part in social networking; and reflect on your learning.
 LifeMap enables you to make informed decisions and become more self-sufficient by centralizing resources and enlisting faculty and staff in their use both in and beyond the classroom.

 In addition to exposure to LifeMap through activities in the classroom, the LifeMap Commons serves as a central location on campus to support you throughout your journey.
-There you can find resources that include Academic and Career Advising, Internship Programming, the Learn and Earn Program, Job Search Resources, Career Events, Transfer Workshops and referrals to other college support services.
+There you can find resources that include Academic, Career and Transfer Advising, Job Search Resources and referrals to other college support services.
 The LifeMap Commons is in Room E235.

 LifeMap will help you understand your success as you progress through key stages of your student experience: becoming acclimated to college, progressing toward a degree and approaching graduation.